 Location: Session: 1; 2nd Floor; Table Number: 5

-(Poster is private)
+(Presentation is private)

 Recent trends in drug discovery research are directed at targeting protein-protein interactions.
 Blocking these interactions could be an effective strategy for treatment.
 Here, the synthesis of a macrocycle, a large ring-shaped molecule that is the same size as many protein-protein interaction sites, is described.
 The synthesis relies on the preparation of two different, crescent-shaped molecules through short, multistep syntheses.
 When these two molecules are combined together and subjected to acid to reveal reactive groups, a spontaneous assembly process occurs.
 The macrocycle is characterized by conventional methods including 1H NMR (which reveals a diagnostic signal for cyclization), 13C NMR, and mass spectrometry.